-The aim of this Code of Conduct is to provide all staff at the College with guidance.
-The intention is to minimise the risk of staff being accused of improper conduct, particularly towards students or apprentices with whom they come into contact during their work.
+This Code of Conduct aims to provide all college staff with guidance and minimise the risk of staff being accused of improper conduct, particularly towards students or apprentices with whom they come into contact during work.

 The Code of Conduct should be considered in line with the College British Values and other association policies and procedures.